Food Scraps Collection

 COMPOSTING PROGRAM

-We supply containers and make weekly residential pickups.
-All food scraps are then composted at the UCRRA Organics Recovery Facility.
+We supply containers and BPI certified compostable bags.
+After collection, all food scraps are then composted at the UCRRA Organics Recovery Facility.

 ✅️ Acceptable Items